matschaffer/matschaffer.com/tech/_posts/2010-11-24-ruby-midi-pure-data.md

 {% endhighlight %}

 Which sounds [like this]({{ site.url }}/files/zelda.mp3).
 Maybe I'll make something closer to real music with this some day.
 But for now it's a lot of fun.
 Hope you think so too.

+**UPDATE**: The latest version of collavoce has a much nicer syntax for defining voices.
+Be sure to check out [this example](https://github.com/matschaffer/collavoce/blob/master/examples/zelda.rb) for the latest rendition.